sww1235/Personal_Website/wiki/build-script-notes-main-ws.md

 	This mirrors the structure of how golang wants to set things up.

-14. Make symlink in `~` as follows:
+19. Make symlink in `~` as follows:

 	```bash
 	ln -s ~/projects/src/github.com/sww1235 myprojects
 	```

-15. Clone dotfiles repo from GitHub using ssh and install vim and bash files using `install.sh` script.
+20. Clone dotfiles repo from GitHub using ssh and install vim and bash files using `install.sh` script.

-16. Clone projects from github into Projects tree as desired.
+21. Clone projects from github into Projects tree as desired.
+		TODO: add in instructions around btrfs and mounting separate file systems

 ### Extra Host Configuration [#extra-host-config}